 The Truth About Equipment-Free Fitness

 The fitness industry has long promoted the idea that you need expensive gym memberships, home equipment, and specialized gear to get fit.
 This narrative has created a significant barrier for millions of people who want to improve their health but can’t afford or access traditional fitness facilities.
+It is also a commercially useful narrative: gym chains, equipment manufacturers, and supplement companies all benefit from framing fitness as fundamentally dependent on the products they sell.
+That financial incentive does not make the advice wrong, but it does make it worth examining rather than accepting at face value.

 You can absolutely get fit without a gym or equipment.
 According to WHO guidelines (Bull et al., 2020), meeting recommended physical activity levels through any modality (including bodyweight-only exercise) is associated with significant reductions in cardiovascular disease, cancer, and all-cause mortality risk (PMID 33239350).
 Equipment-free training is genuinely possible, and bodyweight training offers unique benefits that make it competitive with gym training in several ways.